streammyevent/MasterPresets/Atem/README.md

 Ancher point is center of object

+X: -16.00 = left side of screen
-X: 16.00 = left side of screen
+X: 16.00 = right side of screen
 Y: +9 = up
 Y: -9 = down